Skip to content

 You could specialise in an electrotechnical role, such as:

-• installation electrician - you’d install power systems, lighting, fire protection, security and data-network systems in all types of buildings
+• installation electrician: install power systems, lighting, fire protection, security and data-network systems in all types of buildings

-• maintenance electrician - you would check systems regularly to make sure that they work efficiently and safely
+• maintenance electrician: check systems regularly to make sure that they work efficiently and safely

-• electrotechnical panel builder - you would build and install the control panels that people use to operate the electrical systems inside buildings
+• electrotechnical panel builder: build and install the control panels for electrical systems in buildings

-• machine repair and rewind electrician - you’d make sure electrical motors and other machinery like transformers work properly
+• machine repair and rewind electrician: maintain electrical motors and other machinery like transformers

-• highway systems electrician - you’d install and maintain street lights and traffic management systems which give signals to people using roads and motorways
+• highway systems electrician: install and maintain street lights and traffic management systems

-• installing renewable technologies such as PV Systems
+• renewable technology installer: install and maintain renewable technologies such as photovoltaic (PV) Systems

 Green job